-The Chartered Certified Accountants' Benevolent Fund was established by Trust Deed in 1918.
-Its principal object is to raise and maintain a fund for the purpose of assisting persons in need who are, or have been, members of ACCA or related organisations and their families and dependants.
+The principal object of the ‘new’ Fund remains the same as the old charity and is to raise and maintain a fund for the purpose of assisting persons in need who are, or have been, members of ACCA or related organisations and their families and dependants.
 The Trustees are also empowered to assist other charitable institutions as they see fit.

-In addition, to enable members and dependants to remain in their properties, the Board makes loans, normally secured on the properties, towards the cost of major renovations, improvements etc. These loans are normally at a low rate of interest to cover the legal costs and are repayable either when the property is sold or after the death of a beneficiary.
+In addition, to enable members and dependants to remain in their properties, the Trustee can make loans, normally secured on the properties, towards the cost of major renovations, improvements etc. These loans are normally at a low rate of interest to cover the legal costs and are repayable either when the property is sold or after the death of a survivor.

+Over the past three years the Fund has helped beneficiaries in the United Kingdom, Ireland, Czech Republic, Ghana, Nigeria, Hong Kong, Zimbabwe, Malaysia and USA.
 The Fund is able to fund these activities because of grants, subscriptions, donations and legacies, as well as the income from a portfolio of long term, high yielding, government securities and holdings which enable funds to be made available to meet anticipated short term needs.